haguettaz/RSNN/README.md

 ### :link: Associative Recall

 Despite working in continuous time, without a clock, and with imprecise and noisy neurons, our networks can store and recall prescribed spike trains (i.e., memories) with high temporal stability.
-Up to our knowledge, we are the first to explicitly demonstrate associative recall of memorized spike trains in continuous-time and in a noisy environment.
+To the best of our knowledge, we are the first to explicitly demonstrate associative recall of memorized spike trains in continuous time.

 ## Installation